There's nothing like a campus visit to learn whether W&L is right for you.

 If you are a transfer student, an international student or a home-schooled student, please follow the application instructions for your specific background.
 If you have any questions about our application, please contact the admissions office directly.

-Just finished your application?
-Use the Generals' Headquarters to monitor the progress of your application, submit updates, and - eventually - receive your admissions decisions.
-Login using the button below!
+Use The Generals' Headquarters online portal to monitor the progress of your application, submit updates, and -- eventually -- receive your admissions decisions.
+Log in using the button below!

 All applicants to W&L, including international students, are required to submit the results of either the SAT (W&L's code is 5887) or the ACT (W&L's code is 4430).
 But here's the good news: